Scalable Multi-Robot Motion Planning Using Workspace Guidance-Informed Hypergraphs: Preliminaries and Prior Work

 \subsection{Guided Motion Planning}

-\textit{Guided} motion planning methods leverage external information to efficiently find paths.
-Prior work has explored using knowledge of the workspace in the form of a wavefront expansion~\cite{rsb-beaeisbmp-2014} or workspace decomposition regions~\cite{pkv-mpdsclp-10} to guide single-robot planning.
-Many approaches use workspace skeletons, embedded graphs in which edges represent free areas of the workspace and vertices represent connections between them.
+\textit{Guided} motion planning methods use external information to efficiently find paths.
+Many \blue{single-robot} approaches use workspace skeletons, embedded graphs in which edges represent free areas of the workspace and vertices are connections between them.
 Examples include medial axis skeletons~\cite{Blum_1967_6755} for 2D environments and mean curvature skeletons~\cite{t-mcs-12} for 3D.
-They are generally quick to compute, for example, medial axis skeletons can be computed in $O(n \log n)$ time where $n$ is the number of obstacle edges~\cite{l-matoaps-1982}. \blue{ Skeleton-guided motion planning methods~\cite{dsba-drbrrt-16, suda-tgrcdrs-20} use dynamic sampling regions, bounded local areas of the workspace that advance along skeleton edges, to efficiently explore free areas of the environment, including narrow passages, until a path is found.}
+They are generally quick to compute, for example, medial axis skeletons can be computed in $O(n \log n)$ time where $n$ is the number of obstacle edges~\cite{l-matoaps-1982}.
+Skeleton-guided planning methods~\cite{dsba-drbrrt-16, suda-tgrcdrs-20} use dynamic sampling regions, bounded local areas of the workspace that advance along skeleton edges, to explore free areas of the environment, including narrow passages, until a path is found.

-Prior work extends skeleton guidance to MRMP for scenarios with narrow passages which require a high level of coordination during planning.
+Prior work extends skeleton guidance to MRMP for scenarios with narrow passages, which require a high level of coordination during planning.
 Composite Dynamic Region-biased RRT (CDR-RRT)~\cite{mmuma-smrmpcetg-23} is a coupled method that lazily builds and searches over a \textit{composite skeleton}, which is the Cartesian product graph of the skeleton for each robot in the group.
 MAPF is used to generate a path over the skeleton for each robot, taking into account each edge's capacity as given by the clearance to obstacles in the environment.
 These paths are combined to form a path through the composite skeleton.
 Dynamic sampling regions advance over the composite skeleton edges, growing a tree until the goal is reached.
 Although CDR-RRT shows a significant improvement in scalability compared to other state-of-the-art methods in environments with narrow passages where coordination between the full robot group is required~\cite{mmuma-smrmpcetg-23}, considering the full composite space of all robots incurs significant computational overhead.
 We propose a hybrid method extended from CDR-RRT that uses topological guidance to inform when planning in the composite space (of all or a subgroup of robots) is necessary.